 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the pea products, flaxseed, chickpeas and lentils, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the pea products, flaxseed, chickpeas and lentils, this looks like the profile of a kibble containing a notable amount of meat.

-Fromm Four Star Nutritionals Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.
+Fromm Four Star Nutritionals Grain Free is a dry dog food using a notable amount of named meat meals and egg as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Fromm Dog Food